dadamssg/c2-api-docs/README.md

 server/
   routes/
     people/
+      get-people/
-      _people.json    # will not be interpreted as a route file get-people.json # will be interpreted as a route file save-person.js  # will be interpreted as a route file
+        _people.json     # will not be interpreted as a route file route.js         # will be interpreted as a route file save-person.js     # will be interpreted as a route file update-person.json # will be interpreted as a route file
 ```

 ## Search